syedomer17/Next.js-AI-fitness-App/README.md

 CLOUDINARY_API_SECRET=
 ```

-✅ **Note:** Never commit `.env` to public repositories.
+✅ **Note:** Never commit `.env` files to public repositories.

 ---

-### 4️⃣ Run the development server
+### 4️⃣ Run the Development Server

 ```bash
 npm run dev
 ```

-App will be available at [http://localhost:3000](http://localhost:3000)
+Your app will be running at [http://localhost:3000](http://localhost:3000).

 ---

 ## 📧 Contact

-If you have questions or feedback, feel free to reach out!
+If you have questions, suggestions, or feedback, feel free to reach out!

 ---

 **Enjoy building your AI Fitness journey! 💪**

+---